merang2050/uPolar/README.md

-##  uPolar Visulization with RLS for Trap 10   :
+##  uPolar Visualization with RLS for Trap 10   :

 ### Red-Stars are representing division point